-- Learns the duties of the Chair and keeps informed on key issues; - Works closely as consultant and advisor to the Chair; and - Prepares to let their name stand for a future term as Chair.
+- learns the duties of the Chair and keeps informed on key issues; - works closely as consultant and advisor to the Chair; and - prepares to let their name stand for a future term as Chair.

-The Role of the Board of Directors
+The Role of the members of the Board of Directors

-- The Directors are expected to conduct themselves with decorum at all meetings and functions in which they are representative of the Board of Directors, respecting the opinions of other Directors and WSCB itself. - As representative members, the Directors appointed as representative of workers and employers have the unique role of acting in the best interest of WSCB while ensuring that they are fully aware of the interests and needs of their representative stakeholders.
+- The Directors are expected to conduct themselves with decorum at all meetings and functions in which they are representative of the Board of Directors, respecting the opinions of other Directors and the board itself. - As representative members, the Directors appointed as representative of workers and employers have the unique role of acting in the best interest of the board while ensuring that they are fully aware of the interests and needs of their representative stakeholders.
 Workers and employers have both shared and diverse interests.
 There may be the perception that when opposing issues arise, the Directors are expected to hold to the positions of their stakeholder groups.
 There will be instances where the Directors will rise above stakeholder positions to embrace another perspective which they believe to be in the best interest of injured workers, employers and ultimately, the system.